khlieng/dispatch/README.md

 The server needs to be rebuilt to embed new client builds.

 For development with hot reloading start the frontend:

 ```bash
 gulp
 ```

-and the backend in a separate terminal:
+And then the backend in a separate terminal:

 ```bash
 dispatch --dev
 ```

 ## Libraries

 The libraries this project is built with.

 ### Server

 - [Bolt](https://github.com/boltdb/bolt)
 - [Bleve](https://github.com/blevesearch/bleve)
 - [Cobra](https://github.com/spf13/cobra)